Natsasi-on/Blog-web-for-host/README.md

     <a href="https://article-blog-website.onrender.com/index">[ Live Website ]</a>
 </p>

+## Project Overview

+The purpose of this project is to create a blog website where users can publish their thoughts and use it as a personal note-taking platform.

+## Key Features

+Explore the standout features of our website:

+- **Node.js and Express**: The website is powered by Node.js and Express, providing a robust and responsive server.
+- **EJS Templates**: EJS is used for templating, ensuring dynamic and data-driven web pages.
+- **User Post Articles**: Users can create, edit, and delete their posts.

 ## Technologies and Techniques Utilized

 This website leverages several key technologies and techniques to provide a smooth user experience: